 ► You may also like: Why names are so important in our faith, including the name of the Church

 We give names in baby blessings, state full names in priesthood blessings, and sign our names on our temple recommends.
 Names are symbolic in the temple and our given names become our primary identity.

 The Name of Christ

-But there is one name that I have found recently that comes up more than any other: the name of Christ.
-I’ve started paying more attention to how many times we are told to or reminded that we have taken upon us the name of Christ.
+But there is one name that comes up more than any other: the name of Christ.
+Start paying attention to how many times we are told to or reminded that we have taken upon us the name of Christ.
 The sacrament prayers talk about this, our baptismal covenants remind us of this, and the temple is overflowing with beautiful covenants that require us to take upon ourselves the name of our Savior, Jesus Christ.
 It only makes sense that His church would be labeled with that sacred name as well.
 Consider the following scripture from 3 Nephi 27:

 Moses 5:8 further tells us, “Wherefore, thou shalt do all that thou doest in the name of the Son, and thou shalt repent and call upon God in the name of the Son forevermore.”

 ► You may also like: What I learned about using the full name of the Church from 2 reverends